lizzyclopez/lizzy-lopez-dev-profile/README.md

-# 👋 Hi, I'm Lizzy Lopez
+# 👋 Lizzy Lopez

-### 💼 Senior Software Engineer
+### 💼 Senior Full Stack Software Engineer
-📍 Pembroke Pines, FL
+📍 I'm based in Pembroke Pines, FL

 ---

 ### 👩‍💻 About Me
-I’m a **Visual Studio C# and SQL Server Full Stack Developer** with experience in application development, database management, and automation.
+I’m a passionate Full Stack Software Engineer with 27 years experience in application development, database management, and automation.
-I specialize in building data-driven solutions using **C#, SQL Server, Power BI, HTML/CSS, JavaScript, VBScript, Python, and GitHub**.
+I specialize in building data-driven solutions using **Visual Studio C#, SQL Server, Power BI, HTML/CSS, JavaScript, VBScript, Python, and GitHub**.
 I’m currently pursuing a challenging role in **Development, Maintenance, and Support** that offers growth opportunities and a high degree of responsibility.

 ---